Living Proof (Camila Cabello song)

-"Living Proof" is a song by Cuban-American singer Camila Cabello from her second studio album Romance (2019), on which it appears as the second track.
-The song was released as the album's fifth single on November 15, 2019, along with the pre-order for the album.
+"Living Proof" is a song by American singer and songwriter Camila Cabello from her second studio album Romance (2019).
+It was released by Epic Records and Syco on November 15, 2019, as the third single from the album.

 Background

 Cabello first teased the song in February 2019.
 She later announced the song's release on November 13, 2019.
 Cabello has stated that the song is one of her favorites she wrote for Romance, stating that it was "her way of coping as a hopeless romantic".

 Composition

 "Living Proof" is a pop song that runs for 3 minutes and 14 seconds.
 The song opens with a clapping beat and a steady guitar.
 Cabello uses religious imagery to describe her relationship with her lover, in addition to a falsetto used "in stomping and catchy chorus".
 The song's opening contains a sample of a recording by Andy Jones for his The Africa Heartwood Project, which contains orphans singing.